niklr/crowdmint/README.md

 - Funder A minted 2 NFTs
 - Funder B minted 10 NFTs

-Both funders A and B not only contributed to make this crowdfunding project a success but also get a return on investment.
+Both funders A and B not only contributed to make this crowdfunding project a success but also get a ROI.

 - 50% of 400'000 CKB = 200'000 CKB is distributed among eligible funders
 - Funder A gets 2% of 200'000 CKB = 4'000 CKB (2'000 CKB profit)